ratwolfzero/hopalong/README.md

 Example ./hopalomg 2 1 0 1e6

-Also have a look to my Python version:
+Also have a look to my Python version where you can also find further explanations about pixel density:
 <https://github.com/ratwolfzero/hopalong_python>

 ----------------------------------------------------------------------------------------------------------------------------------------------------